agile-ts/documentation/docs/main/StyleGuide.md

 In this file, we create our main `Agile Instance` and configure it to meet our needs.
 For example, we determine here with which UI framework AgileTs works together.
-States, Collections, etc. can then be created from this `Agile Instance`.
+States, Collections, etc. then can be created with help of this Instance.
-**It's not recommended having multiple main Agile Instances in one Application.**
+**It's not recommended having multiple `Agile Instances` in one Application!!**

 ```ts title="app.ts"
 import {Agile} from "@agile-ts/core";